Loki1920/AI-Powered-SQL-Database-Chatbot/README.md

-# AI-Powered SQL Database Query Agent
+# AI-Powered SQL Database Query Chatbot

 ## Overview
 This project is an intelligent SQL query agent that allows users to interact with a PostgreSQL database using **natural language** queries.
 By leveraging **OpenAI's GPT-4** and **LangChain**, the system translates natural language inputs into SQL commands and executes them on a connected PostgreSQL database.
 The result is returned as a structured response, making database querying accessible for non-technical users.